What you need to know about conversion therapy

 A photograph of two gay men in therapy, discussing the affects of conversion therapy on their mental health.

 Over four years ago, the government proposed a ban on conversion therapy, however even now this inhuman, cruel, and abhorrent practice is still legal.
-To protect all LGBT+ people in the UK, a conversion therapy ban must be holistic and comprehensive.
+To protect all LGBTQIA+ people in the UK, a conversion therapy ban must be holistic and comprehensive.

 If you need help or advice, please contact us at help@community-tu.org or on 0800 389 6332.